 Following on from his darkly humorous In Bruges and Seven Psychopaths.
 Martin McDonagh delivers a film that dovetails the darkest of humour with a psychological examination of human pain and justice.
 Within a film that delves into the deepest reaches of guilt, family and prejudice in the small town of Ebbing Missouri.

-Three Billboards Outside Ebbing Missouri unapologetically pushes buttons with the viewer that boarder on discomfort.
-While layering the narrative with divine performances and moments of darkly rich humour.
-Grabbing the viewer by the throat and not letting go as each character is dissected in a town of secrets, lies and half truths.
+Three Billboards Outside Ebbing Missouri unapologetically pushes buttons with the viewer that border on discomfort.
+While layering its narrative with divine performances and moments of darkly rich humour.
+Grabbing the viewer by the throat and not letting go as each character is dissected in a town of secrets and lies.
 As we follow Mildred and her efforts to ensure the person who raped and murdered her daughter Angela is brought to justice.
-However, what defines Three Billboards as one of the greatest character studies of recent cinema is the complex journey each character takes.
-From the lazy and racist cop Jason Dixon, to the world weary and ill Chief Willoughby.
-Ultimately delivering a film that explores the ripples of change in community following violence and destruction.
-And the singular need to uncover the truth no matter of the person cost to the individual.
+However, what defines Three Billboards as one of the greatest character studies of recent cinema is the complex journey each character takes; from the lazy and racist Jason Dixon to the world-weary and ill Chief Willoughby.
+Delivering a film that explores the ripples of change in a community following violence and destruction.
+And a singular need to uncover the truth no matter of the personal cost.